Communicating with Tags¶

 usually attached to incoming packets.

-The following list gives a short description of several often used region tags:
+The following is a short description of several commonly used region tags:

 Communicating Through Protocol Layers¶

-Tags can pass through protocol modules, and they can reach far beyond the module that initially attached them, in both downward and upward directions.
-Typically, tags are removed at the point where they are processed, usually being transformed into header fields within a packet, or used for some protocol specific decisions.
-Protocols have the liberty to disregard any tags at their discretion based on their configuration and state.
+Tags can pass through protocol modules, potentially reaching far beyond the module that initially attached them, in both the downward and upward directions.
+Typically, tags are removed at the point where they are processed, either by being transformed into header fields within a packet or used for some protocol-specific decision-making.
+Protocols have the freedom to disregard any tags based on their configuration and state.

 Specifying the Protocol of a Packet¶

-The most important packet tag is the PacketProtocolTag
+The most important packet tag is the PacketProtocolTag.
+It specifies the

 packet protocol cannot be correctly determined just by looking at the raw data.